Azure Synapse SQL On-Demand OPENROWSET Common Table Expression with SQLAlchemy

 sales = sa.select([sa.text(cte_sales_raw, typemap=typemap_sales).alias("tmp2")]).cte('sales')

-and then compose more complex statements like with any other SQLAlchemy table definitions:
+and then compose more complex statements as with any other SQLAlchemy table definitions:

 cols = [sales.c.c_date, sales.c.l_id, location.c.l_name, location.c.latitude, location.c.longitude]